-The most common 1099 form, the 1099-MISC, is used to report payments of $600 or more to service providers — typically work done by an independent contractor who is a sole proprietor or member of a partnership or LLC.
+The most common 1099 form, the 1099-MISC, is used to report payments of $600 or more to service providers — typically work done by an independent contractor who is a sole proprietor or member of a partnership.
 Examples include graphic designers, Web developers, cleaning professionals, freelance writers, landscapers and other self-employed individuals.
 Basically, the 1099-MISC form is to independent contractors what the W-2 is to employees.
 Of the more than 15 types of 1099s, small businesses use the 1099-MISC most often.

 Our free e-guide includes everything you need to know to legally and effectively work with independent contractors.
 Get the guide and download the W-9 form here >

 The 1099-MISC captures non-employee compensation, in addition to documenting that you didn’t deduct any federal, state or other taxes.
 Unlike employees with W-2s, independent contractors get their full pay without any automatic deductions.
 It’s up to them to keep track of their taxes and pay them directly to the government.

 Other payments covered by the 1099-MISC include:

 To complete a 1099-MISC, you’ll need to supply the following data:

 Business information – Your Federal Employer ID Number (EIN), your business name and your business address.

 Recipient's ID Number – The recipient's Social Security number or Federal Employer ID Number (EIN).

 Payment Amounts – Enter amounts paid in the appropriate box: